Cyclone Tomas: Wallis and Futuna

+Fiji

 One person was killed on Vanua Levu after being swept out to sea by large swells while trying to rescue her two sisters, a niece and a nephew near Namilamila Bay.

 In the northernmost islands of Fiji, communication with Cikobia and Qelelevu was lost on March 15 as the cyclone passed through the region.
 Officials feared that severe damage and loss of life occurred on the island.
 Many homes along rivers and the Pacific were washed away by rising waters and tides exceeding 7 m.
 Parts of the region have been soaked with upwards of 350 mm of rain over a two-day span with more falling.
 Power and running water was disrupted to numerous islands, forcing thousands to seek shelter.
 During the initial assessment of damage, at least 50 homes were confirmed to have been destroyed by Tomas.
 This prompted Fijian officials to declare a State of disaster for the northern and eastern divisions of Fiji.